 HEFCW Fee Waiver Scheme

-Your fees can be waived if you are a Welsh domiciled,part time student studying between 10 and 110 credits and meeting at least one of the conditions set out below:
+Your fees can be waived if you are a Welsh domiciled,part time student studying a small amount of credits.
+For more information please click here.

 Additional Support from the University

 The University has a number of bursaries & scholarships available to provide extra financial support for students.
 Full details are available on the website within the Student Services section.
 They range from childcare to residential and include special packages for applicants coming from Further Education to Higher Education.